 https://www.north-47.com/wp-content/uploads/2019/05/springio-2019.jpg6751200Amit Pethanihttps://email@example.comAmit Pethani2019-05-15 09:22:192019-05-15 12:01:40Spring I/O, The Conference in Barcelona - 2019

-Spring Boot is most used Framework by java developer for creating microservices.
-First version of Spring Boot 1.0 was released in January 2014.
-After that many releases was done, but Spring Boot 2.0 is first major release after its launch.
-Spring Boot-2.0 was released on March 2018 and while writing this blog, recently released version is 2.1.3, which was released on 15th Februar 2019.
+Spring Boot is the most used framework by Java developer for creating microservices.
+The first version of Spring Boot 1.0 was released in January 2014.
+After that many releases were done, but Spring Boot 2.0 is the first major release after its launch.
+Spring Boot-2.0 was released on March 2018 and while writing this blog, recently released version is 2.1.3, which was released on 15th February 2019.

 There are many changes which will break your existing application if you want to upgrade from Spring Boot 1.x to 2.x. here is a described migration guide.